Published on

 async function Update(id, name) {

-let response = await supabase // this is our client
+let response = await supabase // This is our client

 .from('dummy')